dvci/cc-pki/docs/business-rules/authoring.md

 order for the logic to be computed against health credentials in a scalable and standardized way the logic must be written against a common standard format for representing the credentials.

+## Preqrequisites for authoring business rules using CQL
+FHIR models and value sets
+IDE (vscode extension)

+## CQL DSL
+CQL grammar links, llinks to existing repos with CQL examples for reference

+## Packaging CQL for distribution
+FHIR library

 The [DDCC Implementation Guide](https://worldhealthorganization.github.io/ddcc/) defines both the common standard representation against which the CQL can be written and the mappings for translating various source formats into the common representation.
 The source formats are